The best of both worlds: pristine coast and lush hinterland

 Distance to Caloundra 30km

 The Sunshine Coast is perfect for an action-packed holiday any time of the year.
 Temperatures average 28°C in summer in the coastal region; it’s slightly cooler in the hinterland.
 During the winter months, the average daytime temperature is 20°C and evening brings a cooler 10°C.

-There's a jam-packed annual events calendar that includes some of Australia’s most famous sporting and surf events (Mooloolaba Triathlon, Noosa Festival of Surfing), food and culture (Noosa Eat and Drink Festival), as well as iconic music festivals, including the Gympie Music Muster.
+There's a jam-packed annual events calendar that includes some of Australia’s most famous sporting and surf events (Mooloolaba Triathlon, Noosa Festival of Surfing), food and culture (Noosa Eat and Drink Festival), as well as iconic music festivals, including the the Caloundra, Big Pineapple and the Gympie Music Muster.
 Plus, the Sunshine Coast Council runs free school holiday programmes to keep the kids entertained.Back to top

 Getting aroundTranslink provides bus services throughout the coast.
 The touch-on, touch-off go card is accepted on buses.
 The cards are available at most newsagents.
 Back to top